 - Session/cookie hijacking

-- Privilege escalation in consoles, web apps and scheduled tasks
+- OS-level privilege escalation in consoles, web apps and scheduled tasks

 - Sandbox escape in consoles, web apps and scheduled tasks